 - Sweetness: How sweet coffee is, the sweeter it is, the more preferred it is.
 So this is one of the favorites in coffee.

-- Constitution: Is coffee physically pure, soothing like tea or is it bold and heavy?
-Again, the more doesn’t mean the better.
+- Constitution: Is coffee physically pure, and soothing like tea or is it bold and heavy?
+Again, more doesn’t mean better.
 Low-quality coffee is often physically very heavy and comes with low acidity.

 - Balance: This is one of the most difficult characteristics to evaluate.
 A lot of flavors are discovered with a sip full of coffee, but are they in harmony with each other?
-Does it bring comfort to the taste buds, or will they favor any one.
+Does it bring comfort to the taste buds, or will it favor anyone?

 What to Prepare to Taste Coffee at Home?